Hiking Peru's Epic Colca Canyon

 Colca Canyon's local people still practice ancestral traditions and cultivate the pre-Inca stepped terraces.
 As you'll see throughout Peru, these terraces provide protection from mudslides, create micro-climates for growing produce and are a trademark of beauty and status.
 Talk about a remarkable landscape.

-It was finally time for check-in before actually entering Colca Canyon.
-Remember, a tourist ticket into the canyon costs 70 soles for foreigners, 40 for South Americans and 20 for Peruvians so have your cash on hand as you'll have to fork it over before entering.
-Also, keep in mind, Colca Canyon is the third most visited tourist spot in Peru, so it will be packed.
+Tip / A tourist ticket into the canyon costs 70 soles for foreigners, 40 for South Americans and 20 for Peruvians, so have your cash on hand as you'll have to fork it over before entering.

-Mirador Cruz del Condor is the highest point in Colca Canyon and is the spot where most tourists hunt for the giant condor.
-Our guide told us condors are too big to fly, they can only soar through the air.
-The huge birds catch drafts of wind in the canyons and glide through the air but consider yourself lucky if you spot one.
+Mirador Cruz del Condor is the highest point in Colca Canyon and the spot where most tourists hunt for the giant condor, the massive bird of prey.
+Our guide told us they’re too big to fly but they can soar through the air.
+The huge birds catch drafts of wind in the canyons and soar between its peaks.

-The views are like something I've never seen before.
+The views were like something I've never seen before.
 Colca Canyon is one of the deepest river canyons in the world and you'll definitely be impressed.
 Our group had an hour to roam the cliffs and take photos.
-Be careful to move slowly and drink lots of water.
-The elevation is brutal and many people became nauseous, myself included.
-Keep a few coca candies in your pocket for times like this.

 A final stop to try jugo de sancayo, the juice of a local cactus.
 The cactus looks like kiwi but its juice is pretty bitter until you add sugar.
-Locals also had a version with alcohol but it was too hot for that.
-I was able to pick up a muffin made with the cactus, which was very tasty.

 Our group loaded back into the bus as the tour came to an end.
 Slowly, we made our way toward Arequipa, almost a four hour drive in the extreme heat.
 The roads were packed and sadly I felt so sick from the altitude and motion that the ride was almost unbearable.
 Make sure to keep hydrated and drink your coca tea but all in all, the trip was totally worth it.